LEARNAcademy/syllabus/react/functional-props.md

 ```

 There are now three pieces of data that are available to the `MovieDisplay` component:

-- the movie object that is creating the display for the name
+1. the movie object that is creating the display for the name,
-- whether the movie has been watched
+2. whether the movie has been watched,
-- the `watchedMovie` method that can be called with an `onClick` in the button tag.
+3. and the `watchedMovie` method that can be called with an `onClick` in the button tag.

 **src/components/MovieDisplay.js**